fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 First, as a group we recognize that:

 1. We recognize that FSharp.* projects should be high-quality or trending rapidly in that direction.
+   Any packages and code under the FSharp.* namespace should be of sufficient quality to be considered ready for production use by people in the wider F# community.

 2. We recognize the need to avoid pollution of the FSharp.* namespace, particularly by unfinished projects.

 3. We recognize the need to encourage incubation and experimentation using FSharp.* project, package and namespace names.
    Important F# components such as [FSharp.Data](http://fsharp.github.io/FSharp.Data/) have developed in this way.

+4. We recognize that packages and projects using FSharp.* naming should generally be cross-platform, unless explicitly qualified by some platform-specific moniker (e.g. "Windows", "Android", "Gtk" or "Linux").
+   Code in the FSharp.* namespace should build, run and pass tests across multiple platforms.

-4. We want to continue to encourage and scale the positive and productive spirit with which the F# community operates by sharing information about how to make successful, long-lasting and broad-reach components in a collaborative way.
+5. We want to continue to encourage and scale the positive and productive spirit with which the F# community operates by sharing information about how to make successful, long-lasting and broad-reach components in a collaborative way.

 In light of these, we cover some specific recommendedations with regard to naming, quality and general advice below.